-Just like the rare Swiss mountain flower Edelweiss - a symbol of prestige and distinction - the clothing brand IDILVICE (pronouced "Edel-vice") was born in the mountains of Switzerland and since then it's flourishing on the concrete of Manhattan and recently even in the rolling hills of the San Francisco Bay Area.
+Just like the rare Swiss mountain flower Edelweiss - a symbol of prestige and distinction - the clothing brand IDILVICE (pronouced "Edel-weiss") was born in the mountains of Switzerland and since then it has flourished on the concrete of Manhattan and recently even in the rolling hills of the San Francisco Bay Area.
 However as the spelling indicates, the label is not meant to be associated with too much folkloric alpine tradition, but rather and probably in the contrary, with unconventionality.

 The IDILVICE label was founded in 1995 by Swiss Native fashion designer Idil from the city of Saint Gallen, Switzerland, who's foundation dates back to the 7th Century and which became famous for their quality textile products, especially embroidery textiles, which are still popular with Parisian Haute Couture designers today.

 In search for something less traditional, Master Graphic Designer Idil ventured out to New York City where she fell in love with American Pop Culture.

 Without being trained much previously in the process of making clothing, autodidact Idil learned the hard but passionate way.
 Ambition combined with fearlessness turned the designer into a pioneer of the DIY movement.